 Regardless of the warnings that drug companies and physicians provide patients regarding muscle relaxer misuse, countless people fall victim to addiction.
 With long-term use, you’re likely to become dependent and to exhibit withdrawal symptoms if you stop using the medication.
 That’s when it becomes difficult to quit.

-Combining Alcohol and Muscle Relaxers
+Combining Alcohol with Muscle Relaxers

 Alcohol works like muscle relaxers by depressing the CNS.
 Therefore, the side effects can worsen if you are taking both.
 You might exhibit symptoms such as: